 In this work, a box model is run to simulate the evolution of an Amazonian air mass intercepting Manaus emissions during the wet season.
 Emissions of anthropogenic and biogenic primary VOCs are estimated with available data.
 The chemical scheme describing the explicit oxidation of these primary compounds is generated with GECKO-A. The resulting detailed simulation is then used to explore the impact of Manaus emissions on the Amazonian biogenic chemistry.
-Comparisons with aerosol mass spectrometer data and the VBS parameterization are carried out to identify important processes involved in biogenic SOA formation that may not be accounted for in GECKO-A. Finally the potential for reduction of the explicit mechanism is estimated.
+Comparisons with aerosol mass spectrometer data and the VBS parameterization are carried out to identify important processes involved in biogenic SOA formation that may not be accounted for in GECKO-A. Finally, the potential for the reduction of the explicit mechanism is estimated.

-2 Experimental Data
+2 Experimental data

-The main instrumented site (referred to as T3 hereafter) of the GoAmazon 2014/5 field campaign was situated 70 km west of Manaus (Fig. 1).
-Two aircraft were also deployed, a G-159 Gulfstream I (G-I) (Schmid et al., 2014) that flew at low altitude and mostly sampled the boundary layer and a Gulfstream G550 (HALO) that flew higher altitudes and sampled the free troposphere (Wendisch et al., 2016).
+The main instrumented site (referred to as T3 hereafter) of the GoAmazon 2014/5 field campaign was situated 70 km southwest of Manaus (Fig. 1).
+Two aircraft were also deployed: a G-159 Gulfstream I (G-I) (Schmid et al., 2014), which flew at low altitude and mostly sampled the boundary layer, and a Gulfstream G550 (HALO), which flew at higher altitudes and sampled the free troposphere (Wendisch et al., 2016).
 The flight tracks are depicted in Martin et al. (2016) and Wendisch et al. (2016).
 The G-1 airplane mainly flew daytime transects of the Manaus plume between the city and the T3 site.

 The detailed instrumentation deployed at T3 and in the airplanes has been described elsewhere (Martin et al., 2016).
-For this study we mainly relied on ground deployed instruments briefly described here.
+For this study we mainly relied on ground-deployed instruments briefly described here.
+Ozone concentration measurements made with a Thermo Fisher model 49i ozone analyzer were obtained from the Mobile Aerosol Observing System Chemistry (MAOS-C).

-Ozone concentration measurements made with a Thermo Fisher Model 49i Ozone Analyzer were obtained from the Mobile Aerosol Observing System-Chemistry (MAOS-C).
+Due to some issues with the NO_x analyzer deployed at T3 by the MAOS-C during the wet season, NO_x data reported here are weakly reliable.
+The values reported here are only qualitative indications of NO_x levels in the studied period.

-Due to some issues with the $NO_x$ analyzer deployed at T3 by the MAOS-C during the wet season, $NO_x$ data reported here is weakly reliable.
-The values reported here are only qualitative indications of $NO_x$ levels in the studied period.
+OH radical concentrations were provided by an OH chemical ionization mass spectrometer (OH-CIMS; Sinha et al., 2008).

-OH radicals concentrations were provided by an OH chemical ionization mass spectrometer (Sinha et al., 2008, OH-CIMS).
-Organic compounds in the gas phase were measured with selected reagent ion proton transfer reaction time-of-flight mass spectrometer (SRI-PTR-ToFMS, Jordan et al., 2009a, b).
+Organic compounds in the gas phase were measured with a selected-reagent-ion proton-transfer-reaction time-of-flight mass spectrometer (SRI-PTR-ToFMS; Jordan et al., 2009a, b).
 Aerosol composition was monitored by a high-resolution time-of-flight aerosol mass spectrometer (HR-ToF-AMS) (DeCarlo et al., 2006; de Sá et al., 2018, 2019).

 For the purpose of comparisons with the model, we need to be able to separate time periods representing clean and polluted episodes.
-Using a fuzzy c-means clustering algorithm (Bezdek, 1981; Bezdek et al., 1984) applied to T3 measurements, de Sá et al. (2018) were able to identify four different clusters corresponding to (i) fresh or (ii) aged (2+ days) biogenic production, and air masses influenced by the (iii) northern or (iv) southern parts of Manaus.
-Using the timeseries contribution of these clusters, we labeled as background air masses that were identified as being composed of at least 50% of any clean cluster (i or ii).
-Conversely, air masses that were identified by de Sá et al. (2018) as being composed of at least 50% of any polluted cluster (iii and iv) were labeled as polluted.
-The clustering methods constrained the classification to only include wet season afternoon air masses that were not exposed to rain in the previous day (see de Sá et al., 2018).
-These limitations match with our model restrictions which do not include cloud chemistry, nor fire emissions that would be important during the dry season.
+Using a fuzzy c-means clustering algorithm (Bezdek, 1981; Bezdek et al., 1984) applied to T3 measurements, de Sá et al. (2018) were able to identify four different clusters corresponding to (i) fresh or (ii) aged (2+d) biogenic production and air masses influenced by the (iii) northern or (iv) southern parts of Manaus.
+Using the time series contribution of these clusters, we labeled as background air masses that were identified as being composed of at least 50 % of any clean cluster (i or ii).
+Conversely, air masses that were identified by de Sá et al. (2018) as being composed of at least 50 % of any polluted cluster (iii and iv) were labeled as polluted.
+The clustering methods constrained the classification to only include wet season afternoon air masses that were not exposed to rain on the previous day (see de Sá et al., 2018).
+These limitations match with our model restrictions, which do not include cloud chemistry or fire emissions that would be important during the dry season.
 For comparison with the model, experimental data were hourly averaged for each cluster.